-The affirmative vote of a majority of the votes cast for or against at the Annual Meeting by the shareholders entitled to vote thereon is required to approve, by advisory vote, the Company's executive compensation described in this proxy statement (Proposal 7).
-Broker non-votes and abstentions will have no affect on the outcome of Proposal 7.
+The affirmative vote of a majority of the votes cast for or against at the Annual Meeting by the shareholders entitled to vote thereon is required to approve, by advisory vote, the Company's executive compensation described in this proxy statement (Proposal 2).
+This is a non-binding advisory vote.
+Broker non-votes and abstentions will have no effect on the outcome of Proposal 2.